davebo/saltrunner/README.rst

 Acknowledgments
 --------------

-This project is a tweak of the CLI script provided by salt-pepper
+This project is a tweak of the CLI provided by salt-pepper Originally published as salt-pepper,  by Seth House

 .. __: https://github.com/saltstack/pepper